kun-woo/yeohangout/README.md

 GUIDELINE
 ================================================================================
+1. Pull latest changes from 'master'
-1. Create & Switch to 'New Branch'
+2. Create & switch to 'New Branch'
+3. Let others know you are going to commit
-2. Commit & Push local changes to 'New Branch'
+4. Commit & push local changes to 'New Branch'
-3.
+5. Click 'Pull requests' then 'merge' 'New Branch' to 'master'
+6. Confirm 'Pull requests'

 ACADEMIC HONESTY STATEMENT
 ================================================================================